 The hope is that a decentralized internet will also lead to decentralized governance where the developers are able to decide how everything will be regulated.
 In fact, this is the method being used in the cryptocurrency world, and while it does work to some extent, it can also lead to infighting between different factions of a project.
 It remains to be seen if decentralized governance, or “mob rule” as some have called it, will be better than centralized governance by an arbitrary CEO.

-The Dfinity tokens are sometimes referred to as “dfinities” and previously used the ticker DFN, however more recently that has been changed to ICP and it currently trades as an IOU as the actual tokens have not been emitted as of January 2021.
+The Dfinity tokens are sometimes referred to as “dfinities” and previously used the ticker DFN, however more recently that has been changed to ICP with the actual tokens finally being emitted as part of the Mercury Genesis launch on May 7, 2021.

 The token has several use cases, and one of its primary utilities is as the medium of payment for data centers and servers.
 In order to use the ICP protocol for the installation of running of an app it is necessary to pay a gas fee in tokens.